Rhacophorus orlovi

 Rhacophorus orlovi is a species of frog in the family Rhacophoridae.
 The species is endemic to Southeast Asia.

 Etymology

-The specific name, orlovi, is in honor of Russian herpetologist Nikolai Lusteranovich Orlov.
+The specific name, orlovi, is in honor of Russian herpetologist Nikolai Liutsianovich Orlov.

 Geographic range

-R. orlovi is found in Laos, Thailand, and Vietnam.
+Rhacophorus orlovi is found in Laos, Thailand, and Vietnam.

 Habitat

-The natural habitats of R. orlovi are subtropical or tropical moist lowland forests, rivers, freshwater marshes, and intermittent freshwater marshes.
+The natural habitats of Rhacophorus orlovi are subtropical or tropical moist lowland forests, rivers, freshwater marshes, and intermittent freshwater marshes, at elevations of 90–800 m.

 Conservation status

 R. orlovi is threatened by habitat loss.